Assessment of the Anti-hyperglycemic Effects of Rosemary (Salvia Rosmarinus) Compared to Glimepiride in Alloxan induced Diabetic Rabbits

 Abstract

-Results: Fasting blood sugar (FBS) levels showed a significant reduction in Groups C and D compared to Group B by Day 28.
-Specifically, in Group C' FBS dropped from 252.8±2.5 to 181.3±2.3, and in Group D from 255±1.8 to 197.16±2.5, indicationg Rosmarinus officinalis demonstrated significant efficacy in improving FBS levels in diabetic rabbits.
+Results: Fasting blood sugar (FBS) levels showed a significant reduction in Groups C and D compared with Group B by day 28.
+Specifically, in Group C, FBS decreased from 252.8±2.5 to 181.3±2.3 mg/dL, and in Group D from 255±1.8 to 197.16±2.5 mg/dL (p<0.05), indicating significant efficacy of Rosmarinus officinalis in improving FBS levels in diabetic rabbits.

-Conclusion: Rosmarinus officinalis effectively reduced glycemic concentrations in alloxan-induced diabetic rabbits..
+Conclusion: Rosmarinus officinalis effectively reduced glycemic concentrations in alloxan-induced diabetic rabbits.

 Published